doko89/traefik-wordpress/README.md

 Requirements
 ------------

 For this role to work, it is required to have have Docker and Docker Compose installed and setup.
-If you haven't done this already (manually), then you're required to install following role: [AdnanHodzic.docker-compose](https://galaxy.ansible.com/AdnanHodzic/docker-compose).
+If you haven't done this already (manually)

 Role Variables
 --------------